wjakob/nanobind/docs/api_core.rst

    .. cpp:function:: name(const char * value)

-      Captures the name of the function.
+      Specify this annotation to override the name of the function.

+      nanobind will internally copy the string when creating a function binding, hence dynamically generated arguments with a limited lifetime are legal.

 .. cpp:struct:: arg